philoubet/edges/README.md

 - [Alvaro Hahn Menacho](https://github.com/alvarojhahn)

 ## Acknowledgments
-The development of this library was entirely supported by the French agency for Energy [ADEME](https://www.ademe.fr/), via the financing of the [HySPI](https://www.isige.minesparis.psl.eu/actualite/le-projet-hyspi/) project.
+The development of this library was supported by the French agency for Energy [ADEME](https://www.ademe.fr/), via the financing of the [HySPI](https://www.isige.minesparis.psl.eu/actualite/le-projet-hyspi/) project.
 The HySPI project aims to provide a methodological framework to analyze and quantify, in a systemic and prospective manner, the environmental impacts of the decarbonization strategy of hydrogen production used by the industry in France.
+We also acknowledge financial support from the Europe Horizon project [RAWCLIC](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/projects-details/43108390/101183654/HORIZON?keywords=RAWCLIC&isExactMatch=true&order=DESC&pageNumber=NaN&sortBy=title).